The cast-iron cookware works absolutely fine on any induction cooktop; but, it’s not safe.

 High smoke point drying edible vegetable oils contain a higher amount of poly-saturated fats; these oils are most effective for seasoning.

-The Pitfalls Of Using A Cast Iron Cookware On The Induction Cooktop:
+Downsides of Use Cast Iron Cookware On Induction Cooktop:

 The main disadvantages are: